Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 We are using two containerized apps to monitor traffic:

-- An HTTP echo server which returns the caller’s IP address (similar to ifconfig.me/ip), deployed on an EC2 instance outside of the Kubernetes cluster;
+- An HTTP echo server that returns the caller’s IP address (similar to ifconfig.me/ip), deployed on an EC2 instance outside of the Kubernetes cluster;

-The example walk-through will be running on the Oregon (us-west-2) AWS region, which features four availability zones, labeled us-west-2a
+The example walk-through will be running on the Oregon (eu-west-2) AWS region, which features four availability zones labeled eu-west-2a

 .

 For a proper HA setup, and since our EKS cluster is spread on all four zones, we set up one egress node per zone.
-Each of these nodes has one extra Elastic Network Interface attached to it, with an IP in the VPC’s subnet.
-Each of these IP is thus specific to an availability zone:
+Each node has one extra Elastic Network Interface attached to it, with an IP in the VPC’s subnet.
+Each of these IPs is thus specific to an availability zone:

 10.2.200.10